Higher order generalization of Fukaya's Morse homotopy invariant of 3-manifolds I. Invariants of homology 3-spheres

-The moduli space of graph-flows will be described as the transversal intersections of several submanifolds of the configuration space of $M$ or the direct product of the configuration space of $M$ with $[0,1]$.
-To make such definition easier, we will not use, in the cobordism argument, the argument of time dependent trajectories of \cite{Fuk96}.
-Instead, we confirm the invariance one at a time by using a similar bifurcation analysis as in \cite{Ce}.
+The moduli space of flow graphs will be described as the intersections of several submanifolds of a configuration space of $M$ or of the direct product of a configuration space of $M$ with $[0,1]$.
+We confirm the invariance of $\widehat{Z}_{2k,3k}$ one at a time by using a Cerf theoretic method as in \cite{Ce, Hu}.

-Also, in this paper, we consider only the trivial connection contribution and define an invariant not by taking the difference as in \cite{Fuk96}.
-To obtain an invariant not by taking the difference, we need to introduce an anomaly correction term appropriately.
-In \cite{Fuk96}, the existence of such a correction term in the 2-loop case was a conjecture.
-In this paper, we introduce an anomaly term $Z_{2k,3k}^\mathrm{anomaly}$ by taking some linear combination of the numbers of infinitesimal graph-flows in a configuration space bundle over a compact 4-manifold having $M$ as a boundary.
-The key point for the correction term to work well is the spin cobordism invariance of the anomaly term $Z_{2k,3k}^\mathrm{anomaly}$.
-Namely, the spin cobordism invariance allows us to define an analogue of the signature defect, which includes $Z_{2k,3k}^\mathrm{anomaly}$ instead of the relative $L$-class in the sigunature defect, and it gives the desired correction term.
+Also, unlike in \cite{Fuk2}, we consider only the trivial connection contribution and we do not take the difference of terms for two flat connections as in \cite{Fuk2}.
+To do so, we need to introduce an `anomaly correction' term appropriately.
+We define an anomaly term $Z_{2k,3k}^\mathrm{anomaly}$ by taking some linear combination of the numbers of infinitesimal flow graphs in a vector bundle over a compact 4-manifold $W$ with $\partial W=M$.
+The key point for the correction term to be well-defined is the spin cobordism invariance of the anomaly term $Z_{2k,3k}^\mathrm{anomaly}$.
+The spin cobordism invariance allows us to define an analogue of the signature defect, which includes $Z_{2k,3k}^\mathrm{anomaly}$ instead of the relative $L$-class, and it gives the desired correction term.

-There are analogues of our graph complex and the moduli spaces of graph-flows for circle-valued Morse theory.
-The generalization to circle-valued Morse function would give an invariant of 3-manifolds with the first Betti number 1.
-We plan to discuss this in \cite{Wa2}.

-Finally, we mention M.~Futaki's work \cite{Fut}.
-Futaki discovered in \cite{Fut} some singular phenomena that are missed in \cite{Fuk96}.
-In \cite{Fuk96}, the coefficients in the linear combination of graphs are defined by contracting holonomies along graph-flows by $\mathfrak{su}(2)$-invariant tensors.
-However, Futaki observed with a concrete calculation that when the dumbbell graph contribution is nontrivial (homology 3-sphere with the trivial connection is not the case), the holonomy matrix will suddenly jump at the point on which a trivalent vertex passes through a critical point and thus the invariance fails.
-Since we construct an invariant via an intersection theory considering only the trivial connection contribution, the coefficients in the linear combination in our definition can be given without using holonomy matrix, so the same problem do not occur.
-(See also Remark~\ref{rem:cp-nonsing}.)